moopenmogov/documents/README.md

 - Port is busy: change the port in `api-server.js` (PORT) and update references if needed
 - CORS/Network: this prototype serves everything from the same origin; reload if you change server code
 - Word autoplay: videos auto‑play muted due to host policies; unmute in the player
+ - Server diagnostics: open `http://localhost:3001/api/troubleshoot` and share the text if setup fails

 ---